Evomo/evomoExampleApp/README.md

 // Define sensor device
 controlLayer.device = Device(deviceID: "", // Device ID
                              deviceType: .iPhone, // Device type
-                             isSimulated: false, // will outomaticly set to true if xCode Simulator is used
                              devicePosition: .Belly, // Position of the smartphone
                              deviceOrientation: .buttonRight)
 ```